 CHPIV will ensure proper evaluation of denied Medical Exemption Requests (MER) as automatic CONTINUITY OF CARE requests.

+CHPIV ensures there is a comprehensive process for block transfers of MEMBERs from a NETWORK PROVIDER GROUP or HOSPITAL to a new PROVIDER GROUP or HOSPITAL.

-CHPIV provides for the completion of Covered Services at the request of a MEMBER in accordance with H&S Code section 1373.96.
+CHPIV will review for the completion of Covered Services at the request of a MEMBER in accordance with H&S Code section 1373.95.
 All MEMBERSs with PRE-EXISTING RELATIONSHIP with the PROVIDER who make a CONTINUITY OF CARE request must be given the option to continue treatment for up to 12 months with an OUT-OF-NETWORK PROVIDER, if the following criteria are met:

 The MEMBER has seen the OUT-OF-NETWORK PROVIDER at least once within the 12 months before Enrollment with CHPIV;